 Encryption of the iPhone file system involves 3 secrets.
 Think of it like a box that has 3 padlocks on it.
 You need to control all 3 to access the device.
 To wipe the device Apple only has to change one of them.
 The padlocks are: 1.
-A passcode which is stored in your own mind.
+A [passcode] which is stored in your own mind.
 This is exactly what the FBI wants to know.
-2. A device specific secret which is stored deep within the processor and cannot be extracted.
-3. A file-system key/secret which is stored on a memory chip sitting near the iPhone’s processor.
+2. A [device specific secret] that is stored deep within the processor and cannot be extracted.
+3. A [file-system key] which is stored on a memory chip sitting near the iPhone’s processor.

-To wipe an iPhone the last key, file system key, is modified but because it is stored on an separate memory chip we can prevent the wipe by sitting in-between the processor and the memory chip.
+To wipe an iPhone the last key, [file system key], is modified but because it is stored on a separate memory chip we can prevent the wipe by sitting between the processor and the memory chip.
 Whenever the processor starts a wipe we can detect this and drop that specific write request to the external memory chip.
-This prevents a wipe but to unlock the phone and access files we need to guess the passcode.
-Because the device specific secret is difficult to extract all passcode guessing has to take place directly on the phone we wish to attack.
-To complicate matters the phone increases the time required between passcode attempts after 5+ attempts.
-So to speed things up we instigate a fake phantom wipe to reset the delay/counter.
-Thereby we have prevented a wipe and made guessing passcodes as fast as possible.
-Provided the passcode isn’t too complex, unlocking the phone should be definite.
+This prevents a wipe but to unlock the phone and access files we still need to guess the [passcode].
+Because the [device specific secret] is difficult to extract all [passcode] guessing has to take place directly on the phone we wish to attack.
+To complicate matters the phone increases the time required between [passcode] attempts after 5+ attempts.
+So to speed things up we will instigate a fake phantom wipe to reset the delay/counter.
+Thereby we have prevented a wipe and made guessing the [passcode] as fast as possible.
+Provided the [passcode] isn’t too complex, unlocking the phone should be definite.

 The embedded attack that comes to mind involves preventing a wipe of memory and file system contents at the hardware level and then using a well timed wipe to reset the passcode attempt counter and delay.
-Mitigation of such an attack may hinge on how the file system key, passcode attempt counter and delay are stored.
+Mitigation of such an attack may hinge on how the [file system key], the passcode attempt counter and delay are stored.
 Apple’s iOS Security document does not provide enough detail to rule out this attack.

-The iPhone encrypts files using a series of keys with one of particular interest: the file system key.
-This key is generated on installation and on every wipe by the Secure Enclave internal co-processor.
-The key is stored in Effaceable Storage on NAND flash.
+The iPhone encrypts files using a series of keys with one of particular interest: the [file system key].
+This key is generated on installation and on every wipe by the [Secure Enclave] internal co-processor.
+The key is stored in [Effaceable Storage] on NAND flash.
 Reading out the contents of a flash chip is a rather trivial process (desolder, reball, breakout, arduino code).
-To prevent one from reading the file system key and decrypting files another part of the encryption scheme uses a class key which is derived in part from the passcode and the device unique UID that is stored internally in the processor.
-This prevents decryption without device but does not prevent the attack discussed here.
+To prevent one from reading the [file system key] and decrypting files another part of the encryption scheme uses a [class key] which is derived in part from the user [passcode] and the device unique [UID] that is stored internally in the processor.
+This prevents decryption without physical possession of device but does not prevent the attack discussed here.

 Preventing a wipe of the file system contents is the strait forward part.
-A wipe works by deleting the file system key and writing a new one in its place, effectively making all files inaccessible.
-When the Secure Enclave generates the new key it will eventually send a write command to the NAND chip to store the new key and delete the old.
+A wipe works by deleting the [file system key] and writing a new one in its place, effectively making all files inaccessible.
+When the [Secure Enclave] generates the new key it will eventually send a write command to the NAND chip to store the new key and delete the old.
 A wipe can be prevented by building a hardware NAND proxy that allows read commands through but drops write commands.
-If for some reason there are essential elements in the boot process prior to passcode entry that require writing to NAND, the proxy could be timed to allow certain write commands through and others not.
+If for some reason there are essential elements in the boot process prior to user [passcode] entry that require writing to NAND, the proxy could be timed to allow certain write commands through and others not.

-Perhaps a simpler mitigation would be for the Secure Enclave to re-encrypt (wrap) the file system key + attempt counter + delay together on every passcode attempt.
+Perhaps a simpler mitigation would be for the [Secure Enclave] to re-encrypt (wrap) the [file system key] + attempt counter + delay together on every user [passcode] attempt.
 Actually, now that I said it out loud that makes no sense.
 Preventing NAND write via proxy would prevent attempt counter or delay increase as well.
 I suppose a mitigation would be to write the counter on every attempt but retain it also in memory, then on next attempt read counter from NAND and confirm it matches what was last written.
 Of course at this point we are using the counter just to detect the existence of a NAND proxy.
 There are probably more integral parts of the system that can be used to detect a proxy but they may all turn into a cat & mouse game with the proxy’s selective blocking timer.

 Another mitigation that would not prevent an attack entirely but may increase the effort required would be to detect latency between flash operations to force operation to happen at the maximum read/write speed.
 This is similar to methods used in anti-fraud schemes to detect the use of network proxies on the internet.
 This would force an attacker build a high-speed proxy making the attack slightly less trivial.